 Truck rocker panels, Grill guards, Grilles

-Chrome stuff, Offroad bumpers and steps, Concrete floors (skid resistance)
+Chrome accessories, Offroad bumpers and steps, Concrete floors (skid resistance)

 High wear areas such as steps and ramps.